daemeonr/Ansible-deploy-integrated-vs-factored/README.md

   - Add desired packages to files/TOMCAT6PKGS, then add related rpm's (if not using the default distro) to files/RPMS (these will be copied over to the target system's local repo).
-Note that we do not delete this repo (if I recall) after a successful install at client's request.
   - put the RPM's in ./files/RPMS/
   - update the various component versions, add additional applications, etc. follow the same directory tree naming convention.
 For the modularized